 If you’re asked to propose a salary, don’t mention a specific figure.
 Draw on your research and instead give a preferred salary range.
 “A range doesn’t lock you into a concrete figure,” says Brushfield.
 “You want to leave some flexibility to negotiate if the employer’s offer is below your expectations.”

 Salary is undoubtedly one of the most important parts of a remuneration package, but also consider alternative or additional workplace incentives you’d be open to accepting.
 “Perks, such as flexible work hours, additional leave and professional development opportunities are in demand by employees,” says Brushfield.
-Think about what benefits you would like and what this may be worth.
+Think about what matters to you aside from money, what benefits you would like and what this may be worth.